gymrek-lab/gymreklab.github.io/doc/Expanse.rst

 * To run a shell script:
   :code:`singularity exec --containall docker://<docker_image_url> /bin/bash -c "<script>"`
-* Use :code:`--containall` to not bring in any information from the outside environment into the container (e.g. unwanted mount points like `$HOME`, env variables, etc.) This makes runs actually reproducible.
+* Use :code:`--containall` to not bring in any information from the outside environment into the container (e.g. unwanted mount points like :code:`$HOME`, env variables, etc.) This makes runs actually reproducible.
 * Use :code:`--bind <outsider_location>:<inside_location>` to mount files/directories.
   Add this flag multiple times to mount multiple files/directories